KwonVitalLab/KwonVitalLab.github.io/research/index.md

 - Kwon, H., Wang, B., Abowd, G. D., & Plötz, T. (2021).
 Approaching the Real-World: Supporting Activity Recognition Training with Virtual IMU Data.
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 5(3), 1-32.
 - Kwon, H., Abowd, G. D., & Plötz, T. (2021).
 Complex Deep Neural Networks from Large Scale Virtual IMU Data for Effective Human Activity Recognition Using Wearables.
 Sensors, 21(24), 8337.

+### Large Language Model and Generative Motion Model for Wearable-based Human Activity Recognition

+{% include figure.html image="images/research/gpt-iswc.png" width="50%" %}

+The development of robust, generalized models in human activity recognition (HAR) has been hindered by the scarcity of large-scale, labeled data sets.
+Recent work has shown that virtual IMU data extracted from videos using computer vision techniques can lead to substantial performance improvements when training HAR models combined with small portions of real IMU data.
+Inspired by recent advances in motion synthesis from textual descriptions and connecting Large Language Models (LLMs) to various AI models, we introduce an automated pipeline that first uses ChatGPT to generate diverse textual descriptions of activities.
+These textual descriptions are then used to generate 3D human motion sequences via a motion synthesis model, T2M-GPT, and later converted to streams of virtual IMU data.
+We benchmarked our approach on three HAR datasets (RealWorld, PAMAP2, and USC-HAD) and demonstrate that the use of virtual IMU training data generated using our new approach leads to significantly improved HAR model performance compared to only using real IMU data.
+Our approach contributes to the growing field of cross-modality transfer methods and illustrate how HAR models can be improved through the generation of virtual training data that do not require any manual effort.

+- Leng, Z., Kwon, H., Ploetz, T. (2023).
+Generating Virtual On-body Accelerometer Data from Virtual Textual Descriptions for Human Activity Recognition. 	arXiv:2305.03187

 ### Robust Human Activity Recognition Model with Wearable Sensors

 {% include figure.html image="images/research/label jitter.png" width="80%" %}